mls-m5/mls-unit-test/README.md

 mls-unit-test
 =============

-A minimalist unittest contained in a single header
+A minimalist single header unittest.

-Using c++11 syntax, remember -std=c++11 flag or similar
+Compile with at least -std=c++14 or similar.

+Se example1.cpp for usage example.